stefankam/Ethereum-medical-data-sharing/README.md

 This particular model is made to make sure the data has a proper format, by allowing a concurrent bot-free reviewing system of the data with another incentive for doing so.

 <h4>2.3 Calibration and details</h4>
-The two models being done at this point, we want to properly calibrate them and tweak the implementation before going further.
-As such, that step will mostly consists of modifications on files from the 2.1 and 2.2 chapters (which corresponds to work packages 2 and 3 in our project).
+The two models being done at this point, we properly calibrate them and tweak the implementation before going further.
+As such, that step will mostly consists of modifications on files from the 2.1 and 2.2 chapters.

 <h4>2.4 Modification and finalisation of the frontend</h4>
-As we'll have a base frontend fairly quickly that's probably utilising HTML + JS (with a Truffle box), we want to update it to accomodate for the new functionalities and models that will be created in the meantime.
-This will serve as the base for some final testing.
+As we have a base frontend that's probably utilising HTML + JS (with a Truffle box), This will serve as the base for some final testing.